HONOR 1 – Honors Colloquium (1; max total 6 units)

 development from conception to death presented from the perspective of diverse families.

-Emphasizes reading original theoretical and empirical works by prominent developmentalists
+This honors course emphasizes reading original theoretical and empirical works by

-NUTRITION 53H – Nutrition and Health: Realities and Controversies (3 units)
+NUTRITION 53HS – Nutrition and Health: Realities and Controversies (3 units)